Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 terminal.
 One very useful feature is to search for and select files to be passed to some command (e.g. cat) or program (e.g. vlc).
-This is especially useful when fzf is configured to always search a set of default directories scattered around the file system, described in the previous post (coming soon!).</p>
+This is especially useful when fzf is configured to always search a set of default directories scattered around the file system, described in the previous post.</p>
 </div>

 ## The Goal